 ABSTRACT

 This study explores the influence of education on the well-being of elderly individuals in Mangalore, focusing specifically on successful ageing.
-Utilizing a structured questionnaire, data was collected from 410 senior citizens aged 60 and above.
+Utilising a structured questionnaire, data were collected from 410 senior citizens aged 60 and above.
 The study employed a convenience sampling approach and conducted descriptive analysis using SPSS.
 Findings indicate that education plays a vital role in shaping the well-being of older adults across multiple dimensions.
 It significantly affects their outlook, behaviours, and choices regarding health, social engagement, and emotional stability.
-Elderly individuals with higher education levels are generally more health-conscious, better equipped to manage age-related challenges, and more active in social pursuits.
+Elderly individuals with pursuits.
+Levels of education are generally more health-conscious, better equipped to manage age-related challenges, and more active in social activities.
 Additionally, education fosters independence, self-confidence, and adaptability, collectively enhancing physical and mental well-being.

 Key words: Education, Successful ageing, Impact, Well-being